 To stay competitive and retain market positions, logistics service providers need to address a range of new issues: rapidly growing customer demands, cost reduction requirements, and the need to being compliant with environmental legislation.
 Use of digital technologies has been identified as key in overcoming these challenges.

-In a rapidly evolving digital economy, there are numerous benefits and opportunities of digital logistics operations, such as:
+In a rapidly evolving digital economy, there are numerous benefits and opportunities of digital logistics operations that you don't get with traditional logistics, such as:

 So how do you go about making your logistics operation digital in order to meet disruptions and growing demands?